syncfusion-content/flutter-docs/Flutter/chart/circular-chart-types.md

 ### Changing pie size

-You can use [`radius`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/radius.html) property to change the diameter of the pie chart with respect to the plot area.
-The default value is *80%*.
+You can use the [`radius`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/radius.html) property to change the diameter of the pie chart with respect to the plot area.
+The default value is 80%.

 {% highlight dart %}